MicrosoftDocs/common-data-model-and-service/common-data-model/automotive-accelerator.md

 ## Forms, dashboards, and apps

-The Dynamics 365 Automotive Accelerator can be used with Power Platform or combined with standard Dynamics 365 entities to make it easier to build solutions.
-This section describes just a few of the forms, views, and dashboards that demonstrate how the Automotive Accelerator extends the Microsoft Common Data Model, the Power Platform, and Dynamics 365.
+The Dynamics 365 automotive accelerator can be used with Power Platform or combined with standard Dynamics 365 entities to make it easier to build solutions.
+This section describes just a few of the forms, views, and dashboards that demonstrate how the automotive accelerator extends the Microsoft Common Data Model, the Power Platform, and Dynamics 365.

 ### Customer 360 – auto form

-The Customer 360 - auto form was released as part of the Automotive Accelerator V2 release to provide a holistic view of prospects and empowers the sales manager to develop intentional conversations based on customer data and preferences.
+The Customer 360 - auto form was released as part of the automotive accelerator V2 release to provide a holistic view of prospects and empowers the sales manager to develop intentional conversations based on customer data and preferences.
 With this sample app, we demonstrate how a Sales Manager uses customer preferences, leveraged from digital footprints and online journey, to provide a curated experience that delights the customer with personalized offers.

 ![Customer 360 - auto form](media/customer-360-auto.png)